-- As part of the Final Revenue Budget Proposals for 2018/19, a savings target of £6.298m was set for the Authority.
-Attached at Appendix 2 is a statement detailing the projected progress against savings targets for 2018/19 for this Committee. - 13.
+- 11. As part of the Final Revenue Budget Proposals for 2018/19, a savings target of £6.298m was set for the Authority.
+Attached at Appendix 2 is a statement detailing the projected progress against savings targets for 2018/19 for this Committee. - 12.
 Each savings target has been given a RAG status.
-Green indicates that it is anticipated that the target will be achieved in full within the year, amber indicates that it is considered that the saving in the year will be within 20% of the target and red indicates that the saving to be achieved in year will be less than 80% of the target. - 14.
-Neighbourhood and Transport Services There is a savings target this year of £951k however it is currently anticipated that £636k will be achieved leaving a shortfall of £315k to be identified.
-Work is continuing to identify schemes to close this gap however any shortfall at year end will need to be funded from the Neighbourhood Services reserve.
+Green indicates that it is anticipated that the target will be achieved in full within the year, amber indicates that it is considered that the saving in the year will be within 20% of the target and red indicates that the saving to be achieved in year will be less than 80% of the target. - 13.
+It is anticipated that all savings will be achieved this year for this Committee.